zahraamahmoud/APITestingProjectITIintake44/README.md

 API Testing for Go REST Web Service

 This project focuses on API testing for a Go REST web service that provides endpoints for managing users, posts, comments, and todos.
 CRUD operations have been implemented for each endpoint, and Postman collections have been utilized for manual testing.
-Additionally, RestAssured has been employed for automating the web service tests, including POJO serialization and deserialization.
+Additionally, RestAssured has been employed for automating web service tests, including POJO serialization and deserialization.

 ## Features